Rwkeith/rwkeith.github.io/_posts/2021-12-01-System-thread-detection.md

 }
 ```

-We can't copy a thread's stack while it's executing.
+We shouldn't try to copy a thread's stack while it's executing as the stack will constantly be changing.
 The thread needs to be in a `Waiting` state.
 To do this safely, we first acquire a lock to the thread.
-This means that as we are enumerating the threads, we will have to skip stack examination of threads that are not Waiting.
+This means that as we enumerate the threads, we have to skip stack examination of threads that are not Waiting.

 ```cpp
 BOOL Utility::LockThread(_In_ PKTHREAD Thread, _Out_ KIRQL * Irql)